Skip to content Skip to Chat

 How Hard Is It to Earn a Computer Science Degree?

-While generally rewarding, computer science can be a challenging degree path for some.
-But if you enjoy math, technology, science, or language learning, a computer science degree program is likely worth your time and effort.
+If you enjoy math, technology, science, or language learning, a computer science degree program is likely worth your time and effort.
 Some coursework covers complex subjects such as network systems, computer architecture, and data structures.
 CS also involves coding and programming, which require critical thinking and pattern recognition.
-Taking into consideration the fast-paced nature of the field, you should strive to think creatively to find innovative solutions in your work.
+Taking into consideration the fast-paced nature of the field, you should strive to think creatively to find innovative solutions in your work, as well as seek continuous learning to stay up to date on the latest tools and trends.

 It usually takes students about four years to complete a traditional computer science bachelor’s program.
 However, some online programs—like the ones offered at WGU—can be completed faster thanks to competency-based learning models.